FinOps plan & execution

 | Cloud Architecture Design Architecting for Cloud | Design and modernize solutions with cost awareness and efficiency to maximize business value while achieving performance, scalability, and operational goals. |

-| Rate Optimization Rate Optimization | Through contracts, Cost Savings, and other measures, increase cloud cost efficiency to meet the organization’s operational and budget objectives. |
+| Rate Optimization Rate Optimization | By using contracts, Cost Savings, and other measures, enhance cloud cost efficiency to meet the organization’s operational and budget goals. |

-| Workload Optimization Workload Optimization | Analyze and optimize cloud resources to match specific usage patterns, while ensuring workloads operate efficiently and generate sufficient business value relative to cost. |
+| Workload Optimization Workload Optimization | Analyze and optimize cloud resources to fit specific usage patterns, while ensuring workloads operate efficiently and deliver sufficient business value relative to cost. |

 | Cloud Sustainability Cloud Sustainability | Integrate sustainability criteria and metrics into cloud optimization so that environmental efficiency balances financial value and cloud optimization decisions align with organizational goals. |

-| Licensing & SaaS Licensing & SaaS | Understand each vendor’s licensing terms, usage rights, and pricing options, and plan appropriate usage while avoiding over‑ or under‑licensing.
-Understand and optimize the impact of SaaS adoption on the organization’s cloud cost structure and value. |
+| Licensing & SaaS Licensing & SaaS | Understand licensing terms, usage rights, and pricing options for each vendor, and plan appropriate usage by avoiding over- or under-licensing.
+Understand and optimize the impact of SaaS adoption on the organization’s cloud cost structure and value |

-The last one is FinOps Execution Management.
+The last is FinOps execution management.

 |---|---|

-| FinOps Execution Operations FinOps Practice Operations | Operate an effective FinOps team that strengthens FinOps practices by continuously implementing FinOps strategies and processes, fostering a culture of accountability. |
+| FinOps Execution Operations FinOps Practice Operations | By continuously implementing FinOps strategies and processes, we operate an effective FinOps team that strengthens FinOps practices and cultivates a culture of responsibility. |

 | Cloud Policy & Governance Cloud Policy & Governance | Establish and evolve policies, controls, and governance mechanisms to ensure cloud usage aligns with business objectives, complies with regulatory requirements, and efficiently optimizes cloud resources. |

-| FinOps Assessment FinOps Assessment | Repeatedly measure and analyze FinOps maturity within the context of the FinOps framework to gain insights into the strengths and improvement areas of FinOps activities. |
+| FinOps Assessment FinOps Assessment | To gain insights into the strengths and improvement areas of FinOps activities, we repeatedly measure and analyze FinOps maturity within the context of the FinOps framework. |

 | FinOps Tools & Services FinOps Tools & Services | Developed criteria and methodology for effectively integrating FinOps tools and services that align with framework capabilities to strengthen FinOps use cases. |

-| FinOps Education FinOps Education & Enablement | Through education, technology development, and practical activities, teams across the organization can adopt and deliver FinOps use cases. |
+| FinOps Education FinOps Education & Enablement | Through education, technology development, and practical activities, teams across the entire organization can adopt and deliver FinOps use cases. |

-| Settlement Management Invoicing & Chargeback | The finance team collaborates with the product/service and engineering teams to develop a cloud billing model, adjusting cloud cost data and reports to meet budgeting and accounting requirements. |
+| Settlement Management Invoicing & Chargeback | By collaborating with the product/service and engineering teams, the finance team develops a cloud settlement model and adjusts cloud cost data and reports to meet budgeting and accounting requirements. |

-| Workload Transition Onboarding Workloads | Coordinate system migrations across cloud environments or between cloud environments in a way that provides transparency on cost, usage, and impact, and support operational objectives. |
+| Workload Transition Onboarding Workloads | Coordinate system migrations across or within cloud environments in a manner that provides transparency into cost, usage, and impact, and supports operational objectives. |

-| Interdepartmental Collaboration Intersecting Disciplines | Coordinate activities with related departments (ITAM, ITFM, sustainability, security, etc.) to manage responsibilities that extend beyond cloud, and integrate them into the organization’s cloud strategy through collaboration with FinOps. |
+| Collaboration with related departments Intersecting Disciplines | Coordinate activities with related departments (ITAM, ITFM, sustainability, security, etc.) to manage responsibilities that are broader than cloud and integrate them into the organization’s cloud strategy through collaboration with FinOps. |

-FinOps Maturity
+FinOps maturity

 The table below shows FinOps maturity.